koooee/BigDataR_Examples/README.md

 Solution:
 ========
 Define how it aims to solve the objective.
-Consider inputs and parameters to an example, Why do we need them?
+Consider inputs and parameters to an example:
+Why do we need them?
 What do they do?
 How do they change the output?

 Value:
 ======
+What is the outcome and why do we need it.

 Why is the solution valueable?
 How do I interpret it?
 What can I do with it?

 Disclaimer